admbeck/linuxscripts/README.md

-# Linux Scripts
+# Scripts

-My linux scripts (mostly bash) for personal use
+My scripts (mostly bash) for personal use